 After packing up, we met Daoud out front for the long, winding drive up the mountains.
 Along the way we passed by small villages and mountain-side houses as we reached heights of nearly 10,000 ft (3,000 m) in altitude.

 We arrived in the town of Iminoulaounchez to meet our guide for the day, Brahim Boukyod.
 Brahim runs many hiking tours into the High Atlas Mountains from his Gite d’Etape accommodations in the small town.
 Many of these are 3-6-day hikes that lead adventurers through the snow-capped peaks in a circle route.
-Our hike was going to be a comparatively tame 4-hour trek to explore some smaller towns nearby.
+Our hike would be a comparatively tame 4-hour trek to explore some smaller towns nearby.

 Daoud opted to join us for the hike, which thrilled us all to spend a little extra time with him.
-Before long we were making our way up through narrow mountain passes and enjoying the fresh, clean air.
-The route took us past mountain football fields where you wouldn’t want to be the one charged with retrieving a ball that had been kicked out of bounds.
+Before long, we were making our way up through narrow mountain passes and enjoying the fresh, clean air.
+The route took us past mountain football fields, where you wouldn’t want to be the one charged with retrieving a ball that had been kicked out of bounds.

-About 2-hours into our hike we reached a tiny mountain town with a handful of stone houses that perfectly matched the shades of brown and red of the mountains surrounding them.
+About 2-hours into our hike, we reached a tiny mountain town with a handful of stone houses that perfectly matched the shades of brown and red of the mountains surrounding them.
 Through the town, a tiny spring-fed stream gave a slash of green to the landscape.
 Locals here still use water mills powered by the stream to power their agricultural industry.

 A booking error (probably due to the mix-up of our multiple trip cancellations due to catching COVID prior to our original departure date), meant that we couldn’t spend both nights at Jardins de Skoura.
 Instead, for the second night, we were moved to L’MA Lodge.

 To be honest, this move was the best situation.
 Jardins de Skoura is beautiful to be sure.
 But if you’re traveling through Morocco with kids, L’MA Lodge offers a much more family-friendly experience.
-The owners of the lodge are parents of kids, about the same age as our own.
-And the sprawling gardens combine a fantastic combination of lounging areas and fun activities including a badminton court, playground, and a petting zoo.
+The owners of the lodge are parents of kids about the same age as our own.
+And the sprawling gardens combine a fantastic combination of lounging areas and fun activities, including a badminton court, playground, and a petting zoo.

 Finally, it was time for an evening meal.
 And the food at L’MA lodge was fabulous.
-It had been a long few days though, and by the time dessert arrived, the boys were both nodding off in their chairs.
-It was time for some much-needed rest before a long drive the next day.
+It had been a long few days, though, and by the time dessert arrived, the boys were both nodding off in their chairs.
+It was time for some much needed rest before a long drive the next day.